jdc-cunningham/google-spreadsheet-interface-with-ups-php-api-by-google-apps-script/README.md

 ### How it works
 On the spreadsheet you can insert a script that runs on the spreadsheet using Google Apps Script.
 While your spreadsheet is open you can enter the Apps Script editor by going to `Tools > Script Editor`.
 Then in there, there are basic "hooks" you can use eg. `onEdit` which fire when a cell is modified(move cursor off active cell).
 In my case I had to change to a custom `atEdit` in order to do the external API request from inside Google Apps Script.

+Side note: you'll probably want to have your GAS logs open so you can see the events in real time whenever you call `Logger.log('your msg');`.
+Those logs are viewed by going to `View > Logs` then click the link in the popup that takes you to `Apps Script Dashboard`.
+This is not the same thing as plain `console.log('...');` in JS since this is running on the cloud.

 The ideal way to make a Google Apps Script "professionally" would be to do it after getting oAuth permission and requesting access.
 Then you can insert the script I believe into the user's drive account/folder.
 Not sure how you associate it with a particular thing eg. spreadsheet at this time.

 Anyway this was new to me so it was cool figuring it out.